 This delay engine reproduces the characteristic dark sound of bucket brigade analog delays.
 Traditional analog bucket brigade delays can be either resonant or warm.
-This engine focuses on body and warmth, and was inspired in part by the classic EHX Deluxe Memory Man delay.
+This engine focuses on warmth, and was inspired in part by the classic EHX Deluxe Memory Man delay.
+True to the nature of older bucket brigade delays, treble frequencies are reduced, even on the clean (dry) signal.
+If you prefer a completely clean dry signal, this filtering can be disabled using the Neuro App or MIDI.
+For more resonance, try the RESONANT ANALOG engine.